-• OFF - No Privacy: This mode disables privacy on your network, allowing any wireless users to connect to your wireless LAN.
+◆ OFF - No Privacy: This mode disables privacy on your network, allowing any Wi-Fi users to connect to your Wi-Fi LAN.
 Use this option if you are using alternative security measures such as VPN tunnels, or if your network is for public use.